Does LASIK Wear Off?

 Your night vision starts to decay and you’re aware of the “starbursts” on headlights in oncoming traffic.
 Your near vision continues to diminish and bright light is required for almost all reading materials.
 The flashlight on your cell phone is used regularly to read menus in restaurants.
 Prescription bifocal glasses are usually prescribed as a quick way to remedy the problem.

 Good candidates for the surgical correction of presbyopia at stage 2, also have great a great option.
 Intraocular lens (IOL) exchange procedures and corneal inlays can be a great solution for someone at stage 2.
-These procedures, like LASIK, take only a few minutes, are highly accurate, virtually painless, performed as an outpatient procedure and have a short recovery period.
-For people who want to be glasses free for most activities, talk to your eye doctor about your vision need and expectations as different types of inlays and IOLs are available.
+These procedures, like LASIK, take only a few minutes, are highly accurate, virtually painless, performed as an outpatient procedure, and have a short recovery period.
+For people who want to be glasses-free for most activities, talk to your eye doctor about your vision need and expectations as different types of inlays and IOLs are available.

-The lens in your eye not only is rigid and hard, it becomes cloudy with age.
+The lens in your eye not only is rigid and hard, but it also becomes cloudy with age.
 A cataract can make your vision diminish severely.
 The cloudier the lens is, the blurrier your vision becomes.
 This condition is known as a cataract.

 Cataract surgery is a commonly performed outpatient procedure.
 Like LASIK, a cataract procedure takes only a few minutes, is painless for most patients, and is performed as an outpatient procedure with a short recovery period.
 There are different types of cataract replacement lenses available.
 A cataract evaluation with an ophthalmologist is a great way to start the process.
 A visit to an ophthalmologist at the Cleveland Eye Clinic can be a great first step for Cleveland area patients.